regex-modificadores-inline

 With (?x), we can include comments in the expression to make it more understandable.

 We can combine several inline modifiers in a single expression.
-To do this, we simply have to join the modifiers in our (?mod).
+To do this, we simply need to join the modifiers in our (?mod).

 For example, if we want a match that

-We can do this by combining both modifiers like this (?im)
+We can do it simply by combining both modifiers like this (?im)

 Tips